JashanjotSingh812/ecommerce/README.md

-# 🛍️ MERN Stack E-commerce Website
+# 🛍️ MERN Stack E-commerce Website (with MySQL)

-A fully-featured e-commerce web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The website supports user authentication, product management, shopping cart, order placement, and multiple payment methods including Razorpay, Stripe, and Cash on Delivery.
+A fully-featured e-commerce web application built using the MERN stack (MySQL, Express.js, React.js, Node.js).
+This project includes features such as user authentication, product management, shopping cart, order placement, and multiple payment methods including Razorpay, Stripe, and Cash on Delivery.

 ---